givinghawk/EasyServe/contributing.md

 Please follow the existing code style of the project.
 If applicable, consider running any provided linters or code formatters before submitting your changes.

 ## License
-By contributing to EasyServe, you agree that your contributions will be licensed under the GNU GPLv3 License.
+By contributing to EasyServe, you agree that your contributions will be licensed under the MIT License.